 It is system on all the time whether they open or we do.
-After an opposing 1C, the full system is played with double replacing 1C.
-Otherwise, double of an opening bid is used, only, to show shape, balanced or three-suiter.
-The cue-raise is used to show the 10-12 point 3-card raise and 2NT is used to show the 10-12 point balanced 4+card raise, always.
-Over all opponents' NT bids, any level, any meaning, double shows both majors or 4-cards in the unbid major.
-Minimum bids in clubs and diamonds show the suit bid and a major, 4+4+.
-This is very useful over a gambling 3NT.

-1NT as an overcall can be played the same way as the system opening bid, (over 1C it is) but on balance it is probably better to play it to have the more traditional meaning with Stayman and natural non-forcing minimum replies.
+Double of an opening bid is used, only, to show shape, balanced or three-suiter.
+The cueraise is used to show the 10-12 point 3-card raise and 2NT is used to show the 10-12 point balanced 4+card raise, always.
+Over all opponents' NT bids, any level, any meaning, double shows both majors or the unbid major, minimum bids in clubs and diamonds show the suit and a major, 4+4+.
+Double is positive after intervention over all our opening bids except 1NT, and when there is intervention over our intervention.
+1NT as an overcall can be played the same way as the opening bid, but on balance it is probably better to play it to have the more traditional meaning with Stayman and natural non-forcing replies.
 (Put the opening bidder on lead!).
-In the balancing seat the traditional 1NT bid is used, it shows 15-17 points.
+Count is fundamental to relay, so play count leads, signals and discards, low from odd.
+The first discard is count in an unwanted suit.